temirrr/AsyncIO-Message-App/README.md

 ## App Using

 ### Server Start
-- Run "python ./app.py" from the root folder.
+- Run `python ./app.py` from the root folder.
 NOTE: it will occupy one of terminal windows.

 ### Connection to the Server as a Client
 - Open your web-browser.
 NOTE: the app is mostly adapted for PC and not for mobile devices.
 - Go to "localhost:8080" and the chat will work in case everything is fine with the server.
 If the server is running on someone-else's machine, then go to "server_machine_ip_address:8080" to connect to the chat.
 NOTE: you have to be on the same Wi-Fi network.

+## Credits

+- Thanks to @achimnol for assigning doing this app during "Lablup Bootcamp" (Internship@Lablup Inc., Summer 2019).
+- Thanks to all @lablup members for supporting and helping me.
+- Thanks to all the tutorials and docs our there on the Internet.
+I got most of the ideas and used the following repo as my template: https://github.com/Crandel/aiohttp (@Crandel).